 Post Chapel and Meditation Garden

-The Post Chapel at Indian River Medical Center was born out of unselfish love and everlasting vision for the community of Vero Beach.
+The Post Chapel at Cleveland Clinic Indian River Hospital was born out of unselfish love and everlasting vision for the community of Vero Beach.
 Upon entering its doors, the symbols of life await the visitor through a composite of exquisite stained glass panels encompassing the heart of the structure.

 The comfortable interior furnishings of upholstered benches, accent lighting and decorative accessories have been carefully selected to complement the stained glass windows.
 Each of the sixteen windows and sixteen etched glass door panels tells a story of God’s creation, youth, maturity, praise, prayer, visiting, and caring for the sick, love, hope, peace and reward in heaven.
 All have been gifted, in honor or in memory, by an individual, a family or a group.